Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Source-Type.md

 The variable `sourceType` is used to determine the source of the transaction.
 Depending on the source the required variables change.

-Add minimum required fields and (for additional please refer api explorer).
-Add for other pages as well.

 | sourceType | Description |
 | ----- | ----- |
 | PaymentCard | **Payment Cards** are issued by financial institutions and banks to the customers.
 Customers use the card to pay online or in person. *PaymentCard* is used to submit a [Payment Card](docs/Resources/Guides/Payment-Sources/Payment-Card.md), Gift Card, EMV and Track Data transaction to our application. |